The River Windrush

 In the village centre the earliest stone built bridge is Mill Bridge (also known as Broad Bridge) built in 1654 and crossing where one of the fords existed.

 Following downstream the footbridge in the middle of the village green, High Bridge was built in 1756.

 Further downstream is New Bridge (also known as Moore Bridge) a vehicle crossing, traversing another ford.
 It was built in 1911 by local benefactor George Frederick Moore who also built the Victoria Hall and our local Cottage Hospital.
 Alongside it is Payne Bridge, a foot crossing built in 1756.

-Downstream again, the last and most recently erected footbridge opposite the Old New Inn is coronation Bridge, built in 1953 to replace a wooden bridge that had been on this site since the eighteenth century but had collapsed whilst being crossed by some unsuspecting day visitor!
-The ford located here is still in use today.
+Downstream again, the last and most recently erected footbridge opposite the Old New Inn is coronation Bridge, built in 1953 to replace a wooden bridge that had been on this site since the eighteenth century but collapsed whilst being crossed by some unsuspecting day visitor!
+The ford is still in use today.